Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/server-side-rendering.md

 ## Initialize the Client SDK on Render

 At the start of your server side render, initialize the Client SDK with the fetched variants.
-Here you will need to instantiate a `ExperimentClient` that is accessible in the render scope (for example, a React ContextProvider).
-If we are in the server side context, we should create a new `ExperimentClient` every time.
-If we are in the client side, we should create a new `ExperimentClient` if one does not already exist.
+Here you need to instantiate a `ExperimentClient` that's accessible in the render scope (for example, a React ContextProvider).
+If you are in the server side context, create a new `ExperimentClient` every time.
+If you are in the client side, you should create a new `ExperimentClient` if one doesn't already exist.

 ```js
 import { ExperimentClient } from '@amplitude/experiment-js-client';